diogob/user_notifier/README.md

     rails g user_notifier:install

-This will create an initializer in ```config/initializers/user_notifier.rb```
+This will create an initializer in ```config/initializers/user_notifier.rb``` Take a look in this initializer to tweak the default attributes of notifications.

 ## Notification sources and recipient
 This gem assumes that all notifications can be represented as a relation mapping a